 April 1994 - March 1995 Data

 Several reporting changes occurred beginning with the April 1994 data.
 The combination of geographic and commodity detail permitted in a number of files was expanded.
 For exports, the 98 Schedule B 2-digit commodity groups replaced the previous 11 Schedule B Groups; the U.S. state of origin replaced the U.S. region of origin; the Canadian province and Mexican state of destination replaced Canadian and Mexican regions of destination; and the National Transportation Analysis Region (NTAR) and U.S. state of the U.S. exporter was added.
 For imports, the 98 2-digit Harmonized Tariff Schedule of the United States (TSUSA) commodity groups replaced the 11 TSUSA groups; the U.S. state of destination replaced the U.S. region of destination; and the Canadian province of origin replaced the Canadian region of origin.
-(Note: The 98 2-digit commodities of Schedule B and TSUSA are the same.)
+(Note: The 98 Schedule B 2-digit commodity groups and TSUSA are the same.)